phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

 Would look for the *logo.png* file in the assets/www/img folder.
-Since your apps www folder gets copied into the Android assets folder it is an excellent spot to store the images without needing to write a hook to copy them to the *drawables* folder.
+Since your apps www folder gets copied into the Android assets folder it is an excellent spot to store the images without needing to write a hook to copy them to the `res/drawable` folder.
 It produces the following notification.

 ![2015-07-24 02 20 02](https://cloud.githubusercontent.com/assets/353180/8866901/2df19052-3190-11e5-8c16-a355c59209f3.png)